Prepare for a rewarding career as a psychiatric mental healthcare provider with a degree from one of the nation’s top nursing schools.

 Exceptional Hands-On Learning

-At Adelphi, we believe strongly in the power of hands-on learning and the value it plays in advancing our students’ careers.
+At Adelphi University in New York, we believe strongly in the power of hands-on learning and the value it plays in advancing our students’ careers.
 In the MS program, you’ll complete 500 hours of hands-on clinical experience in a variety of settings, including community health clinics, health maintenance organizations, specialty clinics and private medical practices.

 You’ll also have plenty of opportunities to translate theory into practice in Adelphi’s Clinical Education and Simulation Lab (CESiL), which houses a wealth of supplies and equipment in order to effectively simulate a hospital setting.
 The center’s innovative educational features include: